Faithful-Resource-Pack/Faithful-32x-Mods/README.md

 ---

 ## How to download:
 Select the desired Minecraft version using the dropdown above, then press the big green Code button and select Download ZIP.

+**Note that you will have the extract the folder out of the zip to your `resourcepacks` folder to install due to how GitHub zips branches.**

 <img src="https://user-images.githubusercontent.com/75297863/163904169-6ab97237-946c-4cf2-be60-3909a464d308.png" align="center" height="256px">
 A Vanilla Tweaks-style mod picker for easier and smaller downloads is planned for our future site rewrite.